top of page

 Example of how swelling and fibrosis can look after chin lipo

-How post-op MLD helps facelift swelling & recovery
+How post-operative MLD helps facelift swelling & recovery

 Post-op manual lymphatic drainage supports the lymphatic system while natural pathways are disrupted by surgery.